SviatlanaHodzina/MSNMicrosoftOutlookEmail-TestProject/README.md

 P.S. https://outlook.live.com/owa/ is modified and Outlook is integrated into main microsoft page https://www.microsoft.com/en-us/microsoft-365/outlook/email-and-calendar-software-microsoft-outlook https://www.microsoft.com/en-us

+OutlookLive is integrated into main Microsoft site.
+All methods of OutlookLivePage are to be integrated into MicrosoftPage, and tests  are to be revised.

 Cross browser testing will be added later.